arielhappiness/web103prework/README.md

 The following **additional** features are implemented:

 - [x] 1.I put several SNS Icon(such as youtube, instrgram, twitter(X) and tictok) on ShowCreators ans ViewCreator page, users can click each icon to go to the certain SNS account.
+2. I take an advantage of "motion" function from "frame-motion" library, which helps all the creators to fly into the content when users go to the Home page(Showing all the creators).

 ## Video Walkthrough

 Here's walkthroughes of implemented required features:

-0. Web walk through in a whole process: https://i.imgur.com/tDWjijM.gif
+0. Web walk throughes of implemented required features in a whole process: https://i.imgur.com/tDWjijM.gif

 1. View all creators in the default page